rileyjmurray/sageopt/ROADMAP.md

 In order to add this dimension-reduction to sageopt, it will be necessary to create "constraint factories", which perform this dimension reduction once, and allow it to be re-used across multiple desired constraints.

+*UPDATE* There is now an \_EXPENSIVE\_REDUCTION\_ flag in both sage_cone.py and conditional_sage_cone.py which has ExpCoverHelper objects solve these optimization problems.
+From a performance standpoint it would still be good to have sig_constrained_relaxation and poly_constrained_relaxation recycle the expcovers from different Lagrange multipliers.